Oron people: Ahtaship

 Ahtaship owes its origin to a legendary hunter, AHTA AYA-ARAH.
 He was a great hunter native to Eweme, the ancestral home of Oro Ukpabang.
-During a perilous time of hunger in the Middle Ages, AHTA AYA-ARAH, went out on his usual safari, but failed to return home same day as should have been.
+During a perilous time of hunger in the Middle Ages, AHTA AYA-ARAH, went out on his usual safari, but failed to return home the same day as should have been.
 The following day, the community met and set up a search party for a rescue, but all to no avail.
-One day led to one week, one month passed by, AHTA AYA-ARAH, remained unfound.
+One day led to one week, then one month passed by, and AHTA AYA-ARAH remained unfound.

-Thereafter, a burial was done, believing that AHTA was dead, but surprisingly, two months after his missing, AHTA AYA-ARAH reappeared with species of sweet yams known in Oro today, as NYIN-ENI.
+Thereafter, a burial was done, believing that AHTA was dead, but surprisingly, two months after his disappearance, AHTA AYA-ARAH reappeared with species of sweet yams known in Oro today, as NYIN-ENI.
 When asked where he was, he said: “Ku ntak mbiong ku isong, nkuka Abasi idide NYIN-ENI idi unadid”, meaning “Because of hunger in the land, I went to God to collect this yam for mankind”.
 This is how Oro ended up with the axiom that: “AHTA AYA-ARAH ekedeh NYIN-ENI Ku ABASI odi Oro – AHTA AYA-ARAH brought Sweet yams from God to Oro".
 This feat, earned AHTA AYA-ARAH, the Oro kingship about over 500 years ago, such that the Royal Stool, the contemporary AHTA-ORO sits today, is the same Stool AHTA AYA-ARAH sat in the medieval age.
-This well calved wooden Stool, remains the oldest surviving artifact of Oro and in the Lower Cross River Basin.
+This well-carved wooden Stool remains the oldest surviving artifact of Oro and in the Lower Cross River Basin.

 The Ahta has all the Ofong (Ivong or Ifong) afaha and the paramount rulers as members of his traditional rulers council.
-Some high chiefs (for example, Ikpoto, Akpaha and Okete Okete) are also recognized by the Ahta's council, the Ahta is chosen among the Oldest of all the paramount rulers members of Council of Oro Traditional Ruler (COTR).
+Some high chiefs (for example, Ikpoto, Akpaha and Okete Okete) are also recognized by the Ahta's council.
+The Ahta is chosen among the Oldest of all the paramount rulers members of Council of Oro Traditional Ruler (COTR).
 The President-General of the Oron Union worldwide is regarded as the administrative head of the Oron nation and second-in-command at the Ahta's traditional rulers council.